 Lexus says that the feat took three months of research, design and testing to achieve.

 This isn't the first time the carmaker has pulled a visually-stunning marketing stunt.

 Back in October, Lexus exhibited a life-size 'origami' version of one of its sedans

 in the UK.
 Built from 1,700 laser-cut cardboard sheets of cardboard, it was fitted with an electric motor and could also be driven around.

-Earlier in the year, Lexus also debuted a real-life hoverboard.
+And earlier in the year, Lexus unveiled a real-life hoverboard that could levitate

 , similar to the one featured in the 1989 "Back to the Future"